Code-Institute-Submissions/foodium_milestone_project_four/README.md

 ### Style Rationale

 I decided to keep the design simple for Foodium.
 Foodium is minimalistic in design with a focus on a good user experience to help users find items they are looking for, and have a seamless checkout experience.
 I wanted the site to be bright and have a magical feel to it.
 I kept the color scheme to a minimum.

+### Wireframes
+To create this project's wireframes I used [Balsamiq](https://balsamiq.com/).

+During the development process some changes were made.

 ## Technologies Used